atryt0ne/notes-archive/README.md

 # notes-archive

-An archive of my notes taken while studying courses.
+This is a personal archive of the things I've learned in a variety of courses.

+See the `README.md` in each folder for more details about the course.